Lake Lugano: quick introduction

 There are lots of shorter and longer tours at this lake.
 The entire area is pretty, so you can choose any option that suits your plans.

-- Make a boat trip from Lugano to Porlezza, to see the lake area that is fully located in Italy (other areas are only partly in Italy, as the border is in the middle of the lake there).
+- Make a boat trip from Lugano to Porlezza in the east, to see the lake area that is fully located in Italy (other areas are only partly in Italy, as the border is in the middle of the lake there).

 - Board a boat from Lugano to the pretty village of Morcote and get back by bus.

-- The longest non-circular boat ride (about 1h40) is from Lugano via Porto Ceresio in Italy to Ponte Tresa.
+- The longest non-circular boat ride (about 1h45) is from Lugano via Porto Ceresio in Italy to Ponte Tresa.
 A train will take you back to Lugano in 30 minutes.
-You can walk from the boat dock to the train station in 4 minutes.

 Other activities to do on the same day

 A boat tour on Lake Lugano can be combined with various other activities.
-A few examples:
+My top tips:

 - Get from Lugano to Melide by boat, then walk for 5 minutes to visit Swissminiatur, and travel back by train.